hubal22/secret/README.txt

 the secret function in this source code is additive.
 You can modify the function by uncommenting the line for non additive test case.

+I used java for this solution because this is the primary language I use.